Gluten-Free Koulourakia with Olive Oil, Greek Easter Cookies

 INSTRUCTIONS

-2. Take one ball at a time and roll each into a 13-14cm long and 1.5cm wide rope.
-Next fold the rope in half, creating a ‘U’ shape.
-Cross one rope over the other and twist from the top the two halves together creating the twisted braid shape.
-Place onto the baking tray and repeat with remaining.
-Place 3cm apart from each other.
+• Take one ball at a time and roll it into a rope about 15cm long and 1.5cm wide.
+Fold the rope in half to form a 'U' shape, then twist the two halves together from the top to create a twisted braid shape.
+Place the shaped dough onto the baking tray, about 3cm apart.

-Note: Gluten-free Koulourakia must be stored in an AIRTIGHT container and can be stored for up to 2 weeks.
-Depending on the company of self-raising flour used, they may harden or soften a little over time.
+Note: Store gluten-free koulourakia in an airtight container for up to 2 weeks.
+Depending on the brand of self-raising flour used, they may slightly change in texture over time.

 Have you tried this recipe?